atayahmet/react-axios-token-provider/README.md

 | tokenPathVariants  | IPathVariants | [Default Path Variants](#default-path-variants) | The paths of all type tokens in response object.|
 | statusCallbacks    | Object        | -                     |Specific events of status codes. |

+## instance

+You need to define your axios instance you want to manage.
+If no instance is defined, no action will be taken.
+A log is written to the console at the warning level.

 ## tokenPathVariants

 You can define all token (access, refresh or csrf) paths to this prop.